aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 ## 5 Ease of Use              5/5                       1.00
 ```

+Now for some averages.
 What are the overall mean ratings of each aspect of the platform?

 ```r